art2611/ML-MDA/README.md

   - `--scenario_eval`: Evaluation type, "normal" for clean datasets, "C" for visible modality corrupted only, "C*" for both visible and thermal modalities corrupted.

 To test a model, and select the wanted inference parameters dynamically, run ``` bash test.sh``` and tune the required parameters accordingly.

-Trained models can be downloaded for direct inference using the previous file command.
+The trained models can be directly downloaded from the provided google drive links.

 *Results may vary from the paper for evaluation done on corrupted test sets as transformations are randomly applied.